linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 ### Automated way

 You can use the tools included to find your hidden CFG Lock value and disable it.
 These are **CFGUnlock** and **ControlMsrE2**.
 As of OpenCore 0.6.8, ControlMsrE2 is included and may be used to unlock CFG Lock for systems which have no easy way of doing so.
 This is a more automated and user-friendly way.
+It simply finds the offset and lets you Enable/Disable it.

 Here is an example of the **CFGUnlock** tool.
-Boot into OpenCore, choose **CFGUnlock** and follow the instructions:
+Boot into **OpenCore**, choose **CFGUnlock** and follow the instructions:

 ![CFGUnlock](images/CFGUnlock.jpg)